-Trading as Hawkesbury Harvest Hampers.
+Trading as Harvest Farms.
 Call at any time.

 Wildwood is a garden in Bilpin which has been developing for more than 30 years due to the efforts & skills of Wayne & Sue Tapping who bought the land in the early eighties.

 They chose the name Wildwood as their plan was to make a formal garden without losing the wildness of the native landscape.
 They have decided that the property has now got to the stage that it should be available for everyone to appreciate.

 Situated in the heart of Bilpin amid the orchards & tall trees of the Blue Mountains it is a large garden many would love to explore.